vbyazilim/django-vb-baseapp/README.md

 ## Custom Error Pages

-You have browsable (only in development mode) and customizable error handler functions and html templates now!.
+You have a browsable (*only in development mode*) and customizable error handler functions and html templates now!.
 Templates are under `templates/custom_errors/` folder.